ehmatthes/pcc/solutions/chapter_16.md

 ***Note:** If you're having trouble downloading the JSON file for GDP data, you can try [this direct link](http://data.okfn.org/data/core/gdp/r/gdp.json).
 If that still doesn't work, I've stored a copy of the file [here](../resources/global_gdp.json).*

+***Note:** Be aware that some versions of this data file have years in quotes, and some have the years unquoted.
+When the years are quoted they're treated as strings.
+When they're unquoted they're treated as numerical data.
+You may need to change comparisons like `if gdp_dict['Year'] == '2014'` to `if gdp_dict['Year'] == 2014:`.

 ***Note:** The newest version of Pygal handles world maps in a slightly different way than what was described in the book.
 If you haven't seen it already, take a look at the [updates for Chapter 16](http://ehmatthes.github.io/pcc/chapter_16/README.html).*

 ```python